3 Programming Fundamentals in R (Part I)

 Remember how I mentioned that you might download a dataset with a column that has numeric data but is actually recognized as characters in R?
 This is one scenario where that could happen.
 The person entering the data might have accidentally entered text into a cell within a data column.
 When R reads this column, it sees the text, and then R converts the entire column into characters.

-We can perform several types of operations on vectors to gain useful information.
+We can perform several types of operations on vectors to gain useful information about it.

 Numeric and Integer Vectors